Kernel Normalized Convolutional Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-BatchNorm considerably enhances the model convergence rate and accuracy, but it delivers poor performance with smaller batch sizes in centralized training.
-Moreover, BatchNorm is unsuitable for federated learning, and inapplicable to differentially private learning due to its dependence on the batch statistics.
-To address these challenges, we propose two novel batch-independent layers called KernelNorm and KNConv, and employ them as the main building blocks for KNConvNets.
-Through extensive experimentation, we show that KNConvNets perform well for both small and large batch sizes, and deliver performance competitive to BatchNorm in the centralized setting.
-Furthermore, they consistently outperform the batch-independent counterparts such as LayerNorm and GroupNorm in terms of both accuracy and convergence rate in centralized, federated, and differentially private learning environments.
-To our knowledge, our work is the first to combine the batch-independence of LayerNorm and GroupNorm with the convergence rate and accuracy advantages of BatchNorm.
+BatchNorm considerably enhances the model convergence rate and accuracy, but it delivers poor performance with small batch sizes.
+Moreover, it is unsuitable for differentially private learning due to its dependence on the batch statistics.
+To address these challenges, we propose two novel batch-independent layers called KernelNorm and KNConv, and employ them as the main building blocks for KNConvNets, and the corresponding residual networks referred to as KNResNets.
+Through extensive experimentation, we show KNResNets deliver higher or very competitive accuracy compared to BatchNorm counterparts in image classification and semantic segmentation.
+Furthermore, they consistently outperform the batch-independent counterparts such as LayerNorm, GroupNorm, and LocalContextNorm in non-private and differentially private learning settings.
+To our knowledge, our work is the first to combine the batch-independence of LayerNorm/GroupNorm/LocalContextNorm with the performance advantage of BatchNorm in the context of convolutional networks.

-Due to limited access to computational resources, we are unable to conduct experiments on the full ImageNet dataset.
-A performance comparison between KNConvNets and its competitors on Imagenet is another interesting topic for future research.
-The performance investigation of KNConvNets for semantic segmentation or object detection is also a promising direction for future work.
+The performance investigation of KNResNets for object detection, designing KNConvNets corresponding to other popular architectures such as DenseNets \citep{huang2017-densenet}, and optimized implementations of KernelNorm and KNResNets in CUDA are promising directions for future studies.